Back to blog

 What features make a user-friendly and safe charging site?

-We at Kempower are doing our best to bring the most user-friendly, easily scalable, movable and reliable EV chargers to the market.
+At Kempower, we do our best to bring the most user-friendly, easily scalable, and reliable EV chargers to the market.
 However, the charging site design is always a result of a collaboration between the site owner, site operator and other stakeholders.
-We will do our best to help and are happy to share our experiences from around the world.
+We’re here to help and are happy to share our experiences from around the world.

-When we are talking about EV charging sites, we should consider usability in addition to it being easy to drive in and environmentally safe.
+When we talk about EV charging sites, we should consider usability in addition to it being easy to access and safe.
 For example, car charging in the middle of the night is not safe in every area.
-That’s why environmental factors should be considered when planning and building a user-friendly charging site.
-We listed a couple of things that should be noticed while designing it.
+That’s why geographical factors should be considered when planning and building a user-friendly charging site.
+We listed a couple of things that should be noticed while designing a safe charging site.
 This list is based on our experiences and the excellent work of ChargeSafe and Osprey charging.

 • Lighting directly over the site – adequate lighting of the charging site increases safety.
 Very often, the word safety is understood as a technical and user-friendly functionality regarding to the charger itself, but actually, it also means the comprehensive charging conditions and EV driver’s safe feeling while charging.
 Enough lighting has also been established to reduce crimes, making parking easier and making the overall charging experience safer.
 Also, the busyness of the area & proximity to amenities increases people’s approachability to a charging site at nighttime.
 It’s much more comfortable to be surrounded by a place where you can find activities around you – for example, a shopping centre or fast-food restaurant.